-

 A 5 qt. silver stainless steel essential pan with a rounded bottom, efficient heating, and ergonomic handles.

-Pros: durable, versatility, easy cleanup
+Pros: versatility, durable, easy cleanup

 -